Safety advice for students

 Access to testing

-We are introducing a local contact-tracing procedure at the College which will interface with the NHS’s Test and Trace service.
-This means that any local instances can be quickly dealt with and contacts traced to prevent further spread of the virus locally at the College, and also more widely, dependent on the situation.
+The College has established a contact tracing process through the COVID-19 Contact Tracing Hub [link] which will interface with the NHS’s Test and Trace service.
+It means that any local instances can be quickly dealt with and contacts traced to prevent further spread of the virus locally at the College.

 In line with official government guidance, we will not be introducing mass routine temperature checking because this does not detect the asymptomatic carrier.
 However, should you feel COVID-19 symptoms, no matter how mild, you will have access to testing and you should follow the procedures to self isolate (see below).

-As part of the measures we are putting in place to ensure residents are able to comfortably adhere to social distancing guidelines, we will only be offering single occupancy rooms for academic year 2020/21.
-Existing twin rooms will be adapted to support this.
-Due to the removal of twin rooms, there will be fewer residents in most halls.
-Furthermore, a range of measures are being developed to ensure that residents are safe, secure and can comfortably adhere to social distancing guidelines.
+As part of the measures we are putting in place to ensure residents are able to comfortably adhere to social distancing guidelines.
+A range of measures are being developed to ensure that residents are safe, secure and can comfortably adhere to social distancing guidelines.
 This will include staggered arrival times, clear self-isolation procedures, and amendments to corridor and communal space usage.
 For more information please visit our accommodation webpages.

 Self-isolation or quarantine arrangements

 Living in halls?
 If it is necessary for you to self-isolate when you arrive - and you will be living in our halls of residence - you will be able to arrive to halls up to two weeks before the start of term, at no extra cost.
-Keep checking our accommodation website for updates on how we will be supporting our residents who are required to self-isolate upon arrival.
+Visit the self-isolating in halls page on the website.

 Frequently asked questions